timholy/Rebugger.jl/README.md

 Note that only five methods got captured but the stacktrace is much longer.
 Most of these methods, however, start with `#`, an indication that they are generated methods rather than ones that appear in the source code.
+The interactive stacktrace examines only those methods that appear in the source code.

 **Note**: `Pkg` is one of Julia's standard libraries, and to step into or trace Julia's stdlibs you must build Julia from source.